-Retailers have always been at the mercy of the yearly calendar.
+Retail store owners' cash flow has always been at the mercy of the yearly retail calendar.
 As the seasons change, the climate of the market changes, which can mean that your cash flow changes drastically from month to month.
 That means the potential for less cash in your wallet.
 With supply chain interruptions, it can make it even more unpredictable.

-Fortunately, there are ways that you can maximize your financials in September by addressing common issues that arise during this time.
+Fortunately, there are ways that you can maximize your financials by addressing common issues that arise during this month.

 Now is a good time to really look at your open-to-buy and clear out slow sellers.